by Jeffrey R. Charles.

 A Strange Political World View:

-* Their world view was similar to a mixture of unbiblical versions of Postmillennial and Dominion Theology, in that they called themselves "Christian", yet they expressed contempt toward indigenous people, then did whatever they could to limit opportunity for them.
-They created the impression that they thought it was up to them to work toward bringing about their version of "heaven on earth".
+* They also created the impression that they thought it was up to them to try to bring about their version of "heaven on earth".
 Some adherents to such theology even have the odd notion that doing this will in some way usher in Christ's return.

 ** To that end, people with such beliefs seemed to feel "entitled" to make social or political gains at the expense of others, to impose their will on others, to use corercion or other "non-Christian" methods to do so, and to appropriate or exploit anyone or anything that could otherwise benefit indigenous people.
-It wasn't enough that they gain.
-They wanted to take from the poor.
-Any actual Christian ministry or effort that these "entitled" people touched seemed to get ruined, partly because of their apparent motives and methods.
-Corercion and real Christianity don't mix.
+(As was discovered after 1994, one of them even appropriated the house of a woman who worked with the poor.
+Specifically, her 1/3 interest in the house was taken from her.)

-** It was a classic example of people deluding themselves into thinking they were doing things "for God", then thinking that any means was justified.
-(And as would be seen 25 years after the eclipse, in the 2019 coup, there were many other people in Bolivia who appeared to operate this way!)
+** And as would be seen 25 years after the eclipse, in the 2019 coup, there were many other people in Bolivia who appeared to operate this way!

 Political Faux Cristianity Can Reflect Badly on Real Christianity:

 * The above circumstances could easily cause some to associate "Christians" and "churches" with the racist anti-indigenous views of the above noted men and their political movement.
 It was not just a matter of personal racial and economic bias or saying racial slurs.
-Theirs was a functional racism, and a functional elitism, in that they wanted to deny things to poor or indigenous people.

 ** At the time, it (unfortunately) appeared that many real Christians among those of European or mixed ancestry were not repudiating the group's rabid functional racism and economic bias.
 Silence in the Christian community would only help the group's ideology grow.